 How does the Oversight Board pick its cases?

 The Oversight Board’s caseload comes from two different streams.
-First, aggrieved Instagram or Facebook users can appeal to the Oversight Board to reinstate a piece of content that either platform took down.
+First, aggrieved Instagram or Facebook users can appeal to the Oversight Board to either reinstate a piece of content that either platform took down, or—as of an update on April 13, 2021—appeal to remove a piece of content that the platform allowed to remain posted.
 But the FOB's Charter and Bylaws don't give users carte blanche to get their cases on the docket.
 Those documents impose four conditions on all user appeals:

 - You can’t appeal a decision unless your account is still active.